websiteinspiration/bugsplat.rb/entries/static-html-blog.md

 This is actually the second version of the engine.
 The [first version](https://github.com/peterkeen/bugsplat.info) was written in Perl and had quite a few quirky things.
 This new version is written in Ruby and is very straightforward.

-If you want to use my engine, be warned that it's rather specific to my needs on [bugsplat](http://bugsplat.info).
+If you want to use my engine, be warned that it's rather specific to my needs on this site.
 However, there are a few more general, more flexible options out there now:

  * [Jekyll](https://github.com/mojombo/jekyll)
  * [GitHub Pages](http://pages.github.com/)